jossmac/react-images/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in react-images.
+Thank you for your interest in react-images.
 All forms of contribution are welcome, from issue reports to PRs and documentation / write-ups.

 Before you open a PR: